-Traditional, 'green,' or virtual, there is no one way to plan a funeral or memorial.
-Personalize your funeral by having music you enjoyed played during visitation, providing an album of old photos.
-What a great way for family and friends to reminisce about years gone by.
-Do you love to knit?
-Wouldn't it be just like you to have a set of golf clubs or a tennis racket close by or a beautifully crafted throw?
+Traditional, 'green,' or virtual, there is more than one way to prepare a funeral or memorial.
+Personalize your funeral by having music you enjoyed played during visitation or provide an album of family photos.
+That is a great way for family and friends to reminisce about years gone by.
+Are you someone who enjoys the sport of surfing, and would be interested in a paddle-out?
+Do you love to paint?
+Wouldn't it be just like you to have your artwork displayed for your loved ones to see?